 COTA SA’s State Budget Submission in focus

-To address these concerns, COTA SA has highlighted the following recommendations to the State Government:
+To address the concerns raised, COTA SA has highlighted two recommendations to the State Government:

-Read more about these recommendations and other priorities in the COTA SA 2023/24 State Budget Submission.
+Read more about these and other recommendations in the COTA SA 2023/24 State Budget Submission